 David C. Muccia

 - Constructed to meet each client’s specific risk profile and needs.
-To that end, cash is not typically fully invested on Day 1, but rather is invested over time as opportunities arise.
+To that end, cash is not typically fully invested on Day 1, but rather over time as opportunities arise.

 - Diversified and stable, with investments in 25 – 30 companies.
 Historically, turnover has been low, at approximately 20% – 25% per year.